ChemeketaCS/csweb/content/assignments/cs290/current/01/_index.md

 ## Validation

 Install the HTML Validator (see Resource Links in the 290 course pages).
-Run it on each of your three pages.
+Run it on each of your three pages - make sure to click the **W3c Online** button:

+{{< figure src="errorReport.png" width="80%" >}}

 Take a screenshot of the results (just the **HTML errors and warnings** summary) for each page and paste them into a document you will submit as a PDF.
+Ideally there should be no errors or warnings.
+If there are, try to fix them and take a new shot.
+If there are things you think should not be fixed, explain in your document under the screenshot why you think the "error" isn't really an issue.

 ## Scoring Overview